salesforcecli/plugin-source/messages/md.cancel.md

+# summary

+Cancel a metadata deployment.

 # description

-cancel a metadata deployment
 Use this command to cancel a specified asynchronous metadata deployment.
 You can also specify a wait time (in minutes) to check for updates to the canceled deploy status.

-# longDescription

 Cancels an asynchronous metadata deployment.

-# flags.wait

-wait time for command to finish in minutes

-# flags.waitLong
+# flags.wait.summary

-Number of minutes to wait for the command to complete and display results to the terminal window.
+Number of minutes for the command to complete and display results to the terminal window.

+# flags.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.
-The default is 33 minutes.

-# flags.jobid
+# flags.jobid.summary

-job ID of the deployment you want to cancel; defaults to your most recent CLI deployment if not specified
+Job ID of the deployment you want to cancel; defaults to your most recent CLI deployment.

 # examples

-- Deploy a directory of files to the org
+- Let's say you deploy a directory of files to the org:

-- $ sfdx force:mdapi:deploy -d <directory>
+  <%= config.bin %> force mdapi deploy --deploydir <directory>

-- Now cancel this deployment and wait two minutes
+- Cancel this deployment and wait two minutes:

-- $ sfdx force:mdapi:deploy:cancel -w 2
+  <%= config.bin %> <%= command.id %> --wait 2

-- If you have multiple deployments in progress and want to cancel a specific one, specify the job ID
+- If you have multiple deployments in progress and want to cancel a specific one, specify the job ID:

-- $ sfdx force:mdapi:deploy:cancel -i <jobid>
+  <%= config.bin %> <%= command.id %> --jobid <jobid>

-- Check the status of the cancel job
+- Check the status of the canceled job:

-- $ sfdx force:mdapi:deploy:report
+  <%= config.bin %> force mdapi deploy report

 # CancelFailed

-The cancel command failed due to: %s
+The cancel command failed due to: %s.

 # deprecation